ultimatemember/ultimatemember/readme.txt

 Want to add a new language to Ultimate Member?
 Great!
 You can contribute via [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/ultimate-member).

+If you are a developer and you need to know the list of UM Hooks, make this via our [Hooks Documentation](https://docs.ultimatemember.com/article/1324-hooks-list).

+If you are a developer and you need to know the structure of our code, make this via our [Documentation API](https://ultimatemember.com/php-docs/).

 = Documentation & Support =

 Got a problem or need help with Ultimate Member?
 Head over to our [documentation](http://docs.ultimatemember.com/) and perform a search of the knowledge base.
 If you can’t find a solution to your issue then you can create a topic on the [support forum](https://wordpress.org/support/plugin/ultimate-member).